Presents an introduction to small scale laboratory techniques and the properties of matter, chemical reactions, solubility, gas laws, and acid-base.

 Grade disputes - I encourage all of my students to regularly attend office hours.
 The proper place to ask about grading is during office hours.
 If you feel that your answer is correct and that I have made a mistake in my grading, please take it up with me in office hours.
 I am more than happy to go over the grading of any work, however before class, during class and immediately after class are too chaotic for me to give you the attention you deserve for a grading issue.

 Laboratory Materials and Equipment - The laboratory materials (chemicals and resources) and equipment are the property of Cabrillo College and may not be removed from the classroom.
 Removal of any chemicals, resources or equipment from the classroom will result in a Disruptive Student Report to the Dean of Student Services and a lowering of your final grade for the course by one grade level.
 A second offense will result in being dropped from the course and receiving a failing grade.
-Mistreatment of the laboratory equipment is not to be tolerated.
-Mistreatment of the laboratory equipment will follow a three strikes policy.
-First offense warrants a verbal warning, second time garners a Disruptive Student Report to the Dean of Student Services, third time you will be excused from the class and dropped from the role.
+Deliberate misuse/mistreatment of the chemicals or laboratory equipment is not to be tolerated.
+As with unauthorized experiments, this type of behavior will result in the student being removed from the class for that day, receive a zero for the entire assignment (write-up, technique, lab notebook), and will have a disruptive student report filed with the Dean of Student Services.
+A second offense will result in being dropped from the course and receiving a failing grade.

 Waste Disposal - Waste disposal is extremely important.
 Everything has a place in terms of waste disposal.
 Proper waste disposal is covered at the beginning of the semester and specifics are given for individual experiments.
 If you don’t know where something is to be disposed of it is your responsibility to ask prior to making a mistake.

 There are a number of tutoring resources available for this course on campus.
 The campus tutorial center is located on the second floor of the library.
 They have a number of very talented tutors which are available for free during the regular year and summer sessions.
 The MESA center, located on the back side of the 800 building (not the ocean side), often has a number of people who have taken higher levels of chemistry and can be of assistance in demonstrating how to solve problems.
 The MESA center is a nice place to go if you are looking for a place to work.
 There is also the Math Learning Center located on the second floor of the library.
 The Math Learning Center tutors can also help you with the basic algebraic manipulations needed for solving many of our chemistry problems.